RobbertH/scrcpy-opencv/README.md

 `PREBUILT_SERVER_PATH=$PWD/prebuilt`
 Change directory to the desktop part of the project, called `scrcpy`,
 `cd scrcpy`
-then run the following command, making sure you replace the directory to the one where the `prebuilt` folder resides
+then run the following command, making sure $PREBUILT_SERVER_PATH contains the prebuilt scrcpy server:
 `meson x --buildtype release --strip -Db_lto=true -Dprebuilt_server=$PREBUILT_SERVER_PATH/scrcpy-server-v1.12.1`
 to configure the build, and then
 `ninja -Cx`